Stremio/stremio-addon-with-key/README.md

 - user authentication
 - account specific requirements: rate limiting / tracking usage
-- addon monetization: **only monetize content that you are legally allowed to distribute** the addon developer can use his own payment platform and distribute api keys for enabling addon use
+- addon monetization: **only monetize content that you are legally allowed to distribute** the addon developer can use his own payment platform and distribute API keys for enabling addon use

 ### Understanding the code